Best web hosting for eCommerce: 7 providers to trust your business with

 Altogether, Hostinger is the best eCommerce hosting provider if your budget is tight, but performance is among the top priorities.

-Hostinger’s pricing starts at $1.39/mo for shared plans.
-Meanwhile, Cloud hosting that starts at $9.99/mo is excellent for bigger online stores.
+Hostinger’s pricing starts at $2.59/month for shared plans.
+Meanwhile, Cloud hosting that starts at $9.99/month is excellent for bigger online stores.

-All Hostinger packages come with weekly or daily backups, SSL certificates, email accounts, and a server location choice.
+All Hostinger packages come with weekly or daily website backup, SSL certificates, email accounts, and a server location choice.

 At the same time, I cannot recommend all plans for eCommerce sites as equals:

-- Business ($3.99/mo) with 200GB storage and 100 000 visits/mo support also adds a free domain, CDN, and daily backups.
+- Business ($4.99/month) with 200GB storage and 100 000 visits/mo support also adds a free domain, CDN, and daily backups.
 Great plan for a popular niche online store.